Download This Sample

 Thanksgiving Around the World Worksheets

 This is a fantastic bundle which includes everything you need to know about Thanksgiving Around the World across 22 in-depth pages.
-These are ready-to-use Thanksgiving Around the World worksheets that are perfect for teaching students about the Thanksgiving Day which is a national holiday celebrated on various dates in Canada, the United States, some of the Caribbean islands, and Liberia.
-It began as a day of giving thanks for the blessing of the harvest and of the preceding year.
-Similarly named festival holidays occur in Germany and Japan.
+These are ready-to-use Thanksgiving Around the World worksheets that are perfect for teaching students about the one of the most festive and traditional ways of celebrating Thanksgiving which is annually observed in the United States.
+However, many countries also celebrate this day to give thanks to the previous year’s blessings, specifically harvest.

 Complete List Of Included Worksheets